Djuan Rivers

-Djuan Rivers was the Vice President of Disney's Animal Kingdom at Walt Disney World from 2014 until May of 2021.
+Djuan Rivers was the Vice President of Disney's Animal Kingdom at Walt Disney World from 2014 until May 2021.
 He previously served as Vice President for Hotels and Business Solutions at Disneyland Paris after having been General Manager of the Disney Aulani Resort & Spa in Hawaii.
 He was one of the most senior African Americans in the Walt Disney Company during his tenure.

 Background

 Djuan Rivers (born 1965) is an Orlando native and attended Emory University where he earned his Bachelor of Arts in Economics in 1987.

 Career with the Walt Disney Company

 Rivers is a 30-year veteran of the Walt Disney Company and one of the Executive Champions of the Disney VoluntEARS program.
 Having started at an entry level managerial position, he worked his way up to become the General Manager of Disney's Wilderness Lodge.
 He subsequently was the Hotel Director for the Disney Magic and Disney Wonder cruise ships.
 Rivers went on to hold a number of executive positions within Disney, and he helped lead the opening of six resorts in Florida and three resorts at Disneyland Paris.
 In 2005, he was named Vice President of Downtown Disney in Florida.
 In 2007, he was named the Vice President for New Business Development for Disney’s Parks and Resorts division.

 In 2008, he was made the Vice President of Disney’s Aulani Resort and Spa, making him one of the most senior African-Americans in the Walt Disney Company.
 In addition to overseeing the $800,000,000 construction project, Rivers was also charged with building ties with local communities and government officials along with learning about the native Hawaiian culture, in order to authentically integrate it into the resort.
 Rivers also committed to incorporating environmentally friendly initiatives into the resort's design and construction.
 In 2012, Rivers was appointed Vice President for Hotels and Business Solutions at Disneyland Paris.